JeremyWurbs/dosaku/README.md

 ValueError: Dosaku requires services to be enabled.
 Pass in enable_services=True on init.
 ```

-This error message is very important.
-Before continuing, it is important to understand what services are, as they
+This error message is very important, as services cost money.
+Thus, before continuing, it is a good idea to
-require extra setup and, generally, cost money.
+understand what services are and how to use them.

 ### Services

-Services are modules that are run through the interwebs.
-OpenAI's ChatGPT is a service, as is Stability AI's Clipdrop
+Services are modules that are run through the interwebs instead of on your local machine.
+OpenAI's ChatGPT is a service,
-(image generation).
+as is Stability AI's Clipdrop.

 To use services, you must provide the appropriate API keys in your [config.ini](dosaku/config/config.ini) file.
 To use
 the Dosaku agent, for example, you must first go to [https://openai.com/](https://openai.com/), create an account and